Amir Albazi

-Amir Albazi (born October 27, 1993) is an Iraqi mixed martial artist who competes in the Flyweight division of the UFC.
-As of December 19, 2022, he is #7 in the UFC flyweight rankings.
+Amir Yahya Abdulamir Al-Bazi (أمير يحيى عبد الأمير البازي; born October 27, 1993), known as Amir Albazi, is an Iraqi professional mixed martial artist who currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
+As of July 1, 2025, he is #4 in the UFC flyweight rankings.

-Early life
+Early life and education

 Amir was born in Baghdad.
-When he was seven years old, he fled Baghdad in the middle of the night and Amir and his family then went to Syria, where Amir saw his father for the first time since he was a toddler.
+When he was seven years old, he fled Baghdad in the middle of the night alongside his family, then moving to Syria, where Amir saw his father for the first time since he was a toddler.
 The family stayed in Syria for a year and a half, before moving to Sweden.

 Amir's family settled in Bredäng, a district in Stockholm in which immigrants and refugees made up 60% of the population.
-Amir got into a lot of fights and trouble as a kid, and ended up joining a street gang as a teen.
-His interest in mixed martial arts happened overnight, as he once watched an old UFC fight on television, having been impressed by this new type of professional fighting, Amir looked up the cheapest MMA gym and signed up the next day.
+Amir got into a lot of fights and trouble as a kid, resulting in his joining a street gang as a teenager.
+His interest in mixed martial arts happened overnight as he watched an old UFC fight on the television.
+Having been impressed by this new type of professional fighting, Amir looked up the cheapest MMA gym and signed up the next day.
 Albazi moved to London in 2013, and graduated from University of Roehampton with a degree in sports science.

 Career

+Early career

-Amir's first fight came in the World Ultimate Full Contact 15, he defeated Pavlo Kulish in 59 seconds by making him submit.
-He went on an 8 bout win streak to start his MMA career before moving to Bellator, where he extended that streak to 10 bouts after defeating Jamie Powell and Iurie Bejenari.
-Amir's first loss came in the Middle eastern promotion Brave CF to Jose "Shorty" Torres.
-Amir rebounded from his loss by defeating Ryan Curtis in BRAVE CF 29.
+Amir's first fight came in the World Ultimate Full Contact 15, he submitted Pavlo Kulish in 59 seconds, and subsequently went on an 8 bout win streak to start his MMA career before moving to Bellator, where he extended that streak to 10 bouts after defeating Jamie Powell and Iurie Bejenari.
+Amir's first loss came in the Middle Eastern promotion series Brave CF to Jose "Shorty" Torres.
+Amir rebounded from his loss by defeating Ryan Curtis in Brave CF 29.